 Given Instagram's reported impact on young people's mental health, keep an eye out for early warning signs of such issues with your child.
-Seek professional support or consult online services shout such as Shout at the earliest point of concern.
+Seek professional support or consult online services

 Regularly spring-clean your child's Instagram account with them by removing any posts and images you agree are inappropriate and blocking any concerning contacts.
-If you have any concerns that somebody might be trying to groom your child you should immediately contact CEOP.
+If you have any concerns that somebody might be trying to groom your child you should immediately CLICK CEOP contact CEOP.